ms-iot/iot-core-azure-dm-client/docs/readme.md

 Example:

 ```
-microsoft.management.reboot
+microsoft.management.transmogrify
 ```

 The payload for a method can look as follows:
 ```
-{
 "parameter" : "value"
-}
 ```

-The exact specification for each device management operation is defined [below](Specification).
+The exact specification for each device management operation is defined below.

 ## Device Twin Format